kofifus/New/README.md

  - This pattern is not meant to work well with inheritance, that is an object created with Derived.New() cannot access methods from Base.
 Instead it supports composition (see [here](https://javascriptweblog.wordpress.com/2010/12/22/delegation-vs-inheritance-in-javascript/)).

  - Like any method that does not use prototypes, every instance will hold all it's private methods.
-Because of that methods such as this are not suitable when many instances of the 'class' are created.
+However modern javascript engines are highly optimized for this and nexted functions overhead is just a functio object.
+Still, New may not be suitable where a very big number of instances of the 'class' are created.

 ## Example
 <br/>